T-baby/jquery.i18n/README.md

 ```

 ## Usage

+> note!
+Please run the program on the server.
+Because XMLHttpRequest cannot load file:xxx.

 First, create a new `i18n` folder in the project, Place the `i18n_xx.json` language files in different languages under this folder.
 (You can also customize the beginning and end of the file name, such as `BaiduCnLang.js`, the following example to `i18n_` for the file name at the beginning.)